bliu666666/ProjectM1PathTracing/README.md

 - No explicit light sources (only uses ambient lighting)
 - No support for reflective or refractive materials
 - No optimization by accelerating structures (BVH, etc.)
+- No parallelization (such as OpenMP or std::thread) is used for per-row or per-pixel calculations (main goal for next semester)